-One can imagine the definition process either in terms of randomly selecting local subtrees in a tree and verifying them (by finding mini-trees that license them) until all of the tree has been verified - this is basically the view that McCawley attributes to Stanley) - or in terms of randomly constructing trees by plugging mini-trees together local subtrees (matching up frontier nodes to root nodes of mini-trees).
+One can envisage either a process of randomly selecting local subtrees in a tree and verifying them by finding formulæ that license them, until all of the tree has been verified (this is basically the view that McCawley attributes to Stanley), or one can visualize a process of randomly constructing trees by plugging together local subtrees (matching non-terminal frontier nodes to root nodes of local subtrees).
 Either way, what you have is simply a definition of a set of trees.

-A formula 'A $\rightarrow$ B C', whether interpreted in Stanley/McCawley mode or not, does not say that the tree contains an A or a B or a C; it does not say that every A in a tree will have a B daughter; it does not say that every B C sequence will have an A parent.
+A formula 'A \rightarrow B C' - whether interpreted in Stanley/McCawley mode or not - does not say that the tree contains an A or a B or a C; it does not say that every A in a tree will have a B daughter; it does not say that every B C sequence will have an A parent.
 It does not say anything about trees at all.

 Something very similar could be said about composition-oriented grammars like categorial grammars.
 The starting point is a lexicon of items with categories of the form R/G (think of G as mnemonic for 'given' and R for 'result').
-An item belonging to the category R/G, if given something of the category G, yields a resultant object belonging to the category R. (In Mark Steedman's combinatory categorial grammar, constituent order is handled by having both R/G and $R \setminus G$ categories.
-An R/G item yields a resultant object of category R if combined with a G that follows it; an $R \setminus G$ item yields an R if combined with a G that precedes it; see Steedman 2019 for an elementary overview.)
-A sentence is well formed if and only if there exists some way of constructing it using the combinatory operations.
+An item belonging to the category R/G, if given something of the category G, yields a resultant object belonging to the category R. (In Mark Steedman's combinatory categorial grammar, constituent order is handled by having both R/G and R\G categories.
+An R/G item yields a resultant object of category R if combined either with a G item that follows it, or with a G item that precedes it; see Steedman 2019 for an overview.)
+A tree is well formed if and only if there is a way of building it using the combinatory operations.2